-Dogs get not one but two double page spreads in the cookbook!
+Dogs get not one but two double page features in the cookbook.
 Do you have any furry, four-legged friends at home?

-It sounds like an amazing place to work – as well as eat – what’s your favourite story about the staff or a crazy day at the deli?
+The deli sounds like an amazing place to work, as well as eat.
+What’s your favourite story about the staff or day at the deli?

-you could say one thing to critical vegans out there, what would it be?
+If you could say one thing to negative people about the vegan diet, what would it be?

 The photos in the book are brilliant, how important is it to show what goes on behind the scenes at the shop?

-One final question – are all the recipes in your cookbook really vegan?!
-Just kidding!
+Are all the recipes in your cookbook really vegan?